Luis Vidal

 2004

-Luis Vidal founded luis vidal + arquitects in 2004, opening the Madrid Studio that very same year.
+Luis Vidal founded luis vidal + architects in 2004, opening the Madrid Studio that very same year.
 In 2005, the Studio won the bid for Zaragoza Airport, with which they were finalists in the Mies Van der Rohe award, together with the Reina Sofía Museum Restaurant, which also received an award.
 Some of its most outstanding projects in Spain are:

 · Palmas Altas Campus, in collaboration with RSHP (Seville)